 This post may contain affiliate links.
 This means that I make a commission if you click on one of the links in this post and make a purchase at no extra cost to you.
 If you would like more information, please see my disclosure policy.

 I love the holiday season!
-However, I think that Thanksgiving gets overlooked quite a bit.
+I love ALL of the holidays, including Thanksgiving!
 It’s such an important holiday.
-Regardless of the historical value of the time period, I believe that we all need a little bit more gratitude in our lives.
-Even if times are hard, I think that deliberately finding things we can be thankful for is an important action to increase our own happiness.
+I believe we all need a bit more gratitude in our lives.
+Even if times are hard, I think that deliberate finding things we can be thankful for is an important action to increase our own happiness.

-Also, the holiday season is a time of giving.
+The holiday season is a time of giving.
 While you are practicing being grateful for what you have in your own life, we can also take the time to be grateful for the people in our lives and we can take steps to show those family and friends what they mean to us.
-This can be simple and small things to remind the other people that they mean something to us and are special.
+These can be simple and small things to remind other people that they mean something to us and are special.
 Use this article as a guide to increase the gratitude in your life.

 Gratitude can be simply broken down to appreciating the good things in your life.
 It doesn’t always seem simple, though.
 When things are hectic or stressful, finding the silver lining can be challenging.